KD5FMU/Time-Weather-Announce/README.md

 makeing the appropriate changes to your Zip Code and Node Number and then hit enter and of all went well you will hear the time and weather conditions announce.

+It is my hope that you find this script file very helpful and useful.

+73 DE KD5FMU

+"Ham On Y'all!"